hugkes/kelseyswebsite/README.md

-# mywebsite
+# Kelsey's Website

- My personal website built with Hugo
+ My personal website built with Hugo, deployed with Netlify.

+ Theme: TwentyTwenty by Themefisher, with some modifications.